 Philippines

-In 2017, hundreds of thousands of people were forced to flee their homes as a result of the Battle of Marawi, the longest urban war in the modern history of the Philippines.
-In cooperation with local partners, we helped young people affected by the conflict, distributed school uniforms, and provided legal advice and psychosocial support.
-We also provided sub-grants to local civil society organizations, and organized initiatives to empower the youth towards advocating for increased tolerance and respect for other religions and cultures.
+In 2017, hundreds of thousands of people were forced to flee their homes as a result of the Battle of Marawi.
+We helped young people affected by the conflict, distributing school uniforms and providing legal counselling and psychosocial support.
+We also provided sub-grants to local civil society organisations and organised initiatives to empower young people towards promoting greater tolerance and respect for other religions and cultures.

-Today, we are operating in some of the most impoverished and climate-vulnerable areas of the country such as Northern Samar, to provide access to renewable energy capable of powering both households and livelihoods.
-Through this, we aim to strengthen the resilience of vulnerable communities and their ability to cope with the consequences of future disasters.
-We are also taking strides to address the COVID-19 pandemic through engaging in information, education and communication campaigns that combat misinformation and prioritize public health and welfare.
+We also helped in some of the poorest and most climate-challenged areas of the country, such as Northern Samar, to ensure access to renewable energy sources capable of providing electricity to households and livelihoods.
+This is to strengthen the resilience of vulnerable communities and their ability to cope with the effects of future disasters.

 Entire text Less text